How to Grow Peppers in Containers

 If you leave the peppers on the plant longer, the colors will change to red, orange, and even yellow, but this all depends on the variety of plants

-The banana pepper is a yellow and medium-sized pepper and a member of the chili pepper family.
+The banana pepper is a medium-sized pepper that is often light green or yellow.
+It is a member of the chili pepper family and resembles a banana with waxy skin and minimal seeds.

 This pepper has a nice mild yet tangy taste, with some varieties that offer a nice level of heat.
 I love to use these in omelets, sauces, on pizzas, or homemade hotdog relish.
 If you like pepper rings, this is a great variety to use for that.